-Admittedly for managers and leaders, there has been a lot to think about in the past three months.
-Shifting to home working, locking down, unlocking, risk assessments, reallocating budgets, planning ahead, supporting wellbeing, making changes.
+Admittedly for managers and leaders, there has been a lot to think about in the past eighteen months.
+Shifting to home working, locking down, unlocking, risk assessments, reallocating budgets, planning ahead, supporting wellbeing, making changes, introducing new ways of working.
 All important stuff of course.
 However, no matter how clear your strategy is, or how well thought through your operational plans are, culture can undermine you at every step.

 Culture is an invisible force.
 Culture dictates right from wrong, how people work, how people communicate, and what is valued or important within an organisation.
 Culture is the link between what you are setting out to achieve, and the behaviours, structures and controls that enable you to achieve – or not.

 For example, let’s imagine your organisation has an ambitious strategy for next few years, whereby you want to completely change the lives of your beneficiaries.
 You are going to need an ambitious fundraising strategy to match, an on-point marketing strategy, some matrix or multi-disciplinary teamwork to create new ways of working, innovation and clear goals at every level, delegated authority and brilliant project governance.
 Your corresponding culture is going to need to encourage working across hierarchical structures, reward and recognise people in ways that help them to feel excited and engaged.
 You’ll need to have a set of values and competencies that honour risk and embrace failed experiments.
 There will need to be plenty of collaboration and shared power.
 Otherwise you will not do it.
 If your culture to date has been one based on playing it safe, punishing failures, management control where everything has to be signed off at the highest level, low levels of trust and silos working away on their own thing – your ambition will not be met.